Oswego-CSC344Fall2024/Python_Project/README.md

 # Python Project
 # TA Grading System

-Suppose you are a TA for a class CSC1234.
+Suppose you are a TA for a class.
 You would like to automatically grade students assignment and send back the feedbacks through e-mails.

 # Grading
 The student assignments are included in the [submissions](submissions) folder named as